 New Partner Devices with Thread

 Google works on their technology for years prior to release.
-Google has released a SDK for thread device development a couple of years ago.
-They have developed partnerships with big name tech companies like Texas Instruments, Silicon Labs, and even Samsung (competitor) to provide a solid ecosystem of products.
+Google has released an SDK for thread device development a couple of years ago.
+They have developed partnerships with big-name tech companies like Texas Instruments, Silicon Labs, and even Samsung (competitor) to provide a solid ecosystem of products.

 New end-devices such as Nest Sensors or miniature Nest devices throughout the household, or even outside would make a lot of sense right now, especially when companies like Amazon, Aeotec, and Samsung have already created a series of end-devices that extend the range and capability of their respective ecosystems.

 New Pixel Series

 Google may announce a number of new devices like a new Pixel Bud earphone.
 With the entrance of the Amazon’s Echo Buds and Microsoft’s Surface Earbuds, it would only leave an empty feeling without Google’s new take on having Google Assistant in your head, err… I mean ear.